 Better suited to large-scale events, the Amphitheatre spreads across Levels 12 and 13.
 It can be used for presentations, briefings and product launches.
 The space can also be combined with Level 12 or either of the event spaces on Level 13 to be used as a catering or exhibition space.

 Overlooking St Paul’s Cathedral, The Wren features double aspect windows and a private outdoor terrace so that you can really make the most of that view.
-Named after its creator, renowned architect Sir Christopher Wren, the space is primarily used as a boardroom for corporate meetings or as a private dining room for business lunches and dinners.
+Named after the cathedral's famous architect, Sir Christopher Wren, the space is primarily used as a boardroom for corporate meetings or as a private dining room for business lunches and dinners.